tedicela/Demo-fromS3WithPHP/README.md

 # Demo-fromS3WithPHP
-Generate temporary link to download private files from Amazon S3
+Generate temporary link to download private files from Amazon S3 with PHP